 Advancements in evolutionary psychology illuminate better ways for people to experience happiness and creativity.
 The field of positive psychology is only around 20 years old, yet it now provides insights that help millions of people.
 The psychology of happiness shows us ways that help us forgive the past so that we may love the present and create a thriving future.
 Leading psychologist Martin Seligman, author of Flourish, summarizes the path to happiness in the acronym, PERMA: Pleasure, Engagement, Relationships, Meaning, and Accomplishment.

 To find the most optimal creative solutions to some of the huge challenges facing humanity and the Earth’s biosystems, humans need to be happy and relaxed.
-According to Daniel Pink, people who are self-motivated, relaxed and happy are the most creative and most able to solve difficult problems.
+People who are self-motivated, relaxed and happy are the most creative and most able to solve difficult problems.
+In other words, those who celebrate are best able to create flourishing futures.